codio-templates/Onboarding-Quick-Start/.guides/content/Creating-a-course-4e79.md

 ![Page panel](.guides/img/editpage.png)

-5. Click the clipboard to copy the text.
-Paste into your first page.
+5. Click the clipboard to copy the text shown below.
+Paste the text into your first page.

 ```
 Welcome to your first project!
 In this project we will learn about conditionals in Python.